 UK Airprox Board (UKAB) responsibilities

-- Providing impartial, professional and timely assessments to the highest standards on providing impartial, professional and timely assessments to the highest standards on risk and contributory factors for all Airprox reported in UK airspace;
+• Providing impartial, professional and timely assessments to the highest standards on risk and contributory factors for all Airprox reported in UK airspace;

 A UK Airprox Board Factsheet is available.